ansshuman/silversurfer/README.md

 An example on how to use TimeSurfer is shown in src/Main

 The best part is, it is O(1) in time and space complexity both, no matter how big the period in between the two dates.

+### As usual, coder discretion is advised when using code procured from the web.